 And his left arm bares the one most appropriate for him at the moment,

 “Armies may surround me but I won’t be afraid; war may break out, but I will trust you.”
 Psalm 27:3

-Collin might do well to remember that God has been rejected so many times, I would not be surprised to hear that Dr. Phil has been called in for an intervention.
+Collin might do well to remember that this God he brands on his body has been rejected so many times, I would not be surprised to hear that Dr. Phil has been called in for an intervention.
 Jesus was done in by sinful prejudice in the name of freeing us all from slavery to sin, and to this day his name is repeated affectionately and consistently after hammers hit fingers and cars pull out in front of us.
 Church committees have wolves in sheep’s clothing, and the wheat is still mixed in with the tares.
 Pulpits prop up too many pretenders and the Pharisees refuse to go away, even today.

 For all this, I suppose we all should just stay seated, blame Jesus and quit going to church?

 Collin’s big chest tattoo sports the words, “AGAINST ALL ODDS”.
 A fitting commentary for his next few days and weeks as he gets this thing under control.
 This Jesus he speaks of once said, (Mark 14:7)

 “You will always have the poor with you.
 And whenever you want to, you can give to them.”

 As a sad commentary to humanity, we will also always have prejudice and hatred among us, because it is in the heart of unregenerate mankind to do and to be so.

 BUT— whenever I want to take my hundreds, and whenever Collin wants to take his millions, we can combine this funding with our caring hearts, and do our part to make a difference.

 So Collin, let neither one of us try to guilt others into our version of desperate battle cry.
 Our branded/tattooed Jesus never resorted to such.